ErencanPelin/Erens-2D-Framework-For-Unity/README.md

 - Scene transition speed
 - Input system asset

-For a quick link to the documentation use: `Window > Eren's Gamekit > Gamekit Manual`
+For a quick link to the documentation use: `Window > Eren's 2D Framework > Documentation`
 <br>
-It is recommended you join Eren's Official discord server in `Window > Eren's Gamekit > Gamekit Support Server`
+It is recommended you join Eren's Official Discord server in `Window > Eren's 2D Framework > Discord`
-<br> In case you need any assistance in using the kit
+<br> In case you need any assistance in using the package
 or encounter any errors or would like to suggest improvements to the framework.

 ## Bugs Reports and Feature Requests